 What is named perils home coverage?

 "Named perils" home insurance covers only those perils named on your policy.
-With this type of coverage, you can pick and choose what’s covered, and what perils you’re covered for.
+With this type of coverage, you can pick and choose what items are covered, and what perils you’re covered against.
 Everything not named in your policy is not covered by insurance.

 For example, let’s say you purchased a named perils policy that specified coverage for your home, appliances and electronics from fire, flooding, and theft.
 If your home were destroyed in a fire, insurance would pay the cost to rebuild your home, but not your detached garage.
 It would also pay to replace your appliances and electronics, but not clothing or furniture.
 If your home was damaged by a car crashing into it, you wouldn’t be covered because that peril wasn’t named on your policy.